leonardo-chiappisi/pyDSC/README.md

 ## Usage

-To run the program, you need to download the files *'DSC1.py'*, *'dsc_plot.py'*, and *'pyDSC.py'*.
+To run the program, you need to download the files *'DSC1.py'*, *'dsc_plot.py'*, *'dsc_input.py'*, and *'pyDSC.py'*.
 In the same folder, save the files 'Files.txt' and 'Input_params.txt'.
-Create a folder called rawdata and Output.
-In the folder 'rawdata', please save all the files to be analyzed: the samples and eventual reference measurements (buffer-buffer and empty cell runs).
-Refer to the manual for more detailed information.

-Modify the files 'Files.txt' and 'Input_params.txt' according to your needs.
+Modify the file 'dsc_input.py' according to your needs.
+Please refer to the Handbook for further details.

 To run the program, execute the python script pyDSC.py with:

 ```
-python3 pyDSC.py
+python3 pyDSC_vx.x.x..py
 ```

 The script is based on python3 and requires the numpy and scipy packages.